top of page

-A: The following Bed Bug Treatment document and checklist is designed to ensure you receive the most out of your Bed bug treatment.
-If you should have further questions regarding Bed bugs or treatment preparedness call us.
+A: The following Bed Bug Treatment document and checklist are designed to ensure you receive the most out of your Bed bug treatment.
+Contact us if you have further questions regarding Bed bugs or treatment preparedness.

 PREPARING FOR YOUR BED BUG TREATMENT | BED BUG EXTERMINATION SERVICE

-Proper preparation is an essential step for ensuring the most effective results from your upcoming Bed Bug Exterminating service.
-Imperial Pest Prevention will provide detailed instructions on what you need to do before your scheduled Bed Bug treatment in the following document.
-Preparation involves everything from providing adequate access to your unit or property to cleaning and post-treatment recommendations.
-We understand that appropriate preparation can be difficult to achieve in a short period of time and that senior citizens or handicapped individuals may need additional assistance and time considerations For the Bed Bug Pest Control service.
+Proper preparation is essential for ensuring the most effective results from your upcoming Bed Bug Exterminating service.
+Imperial Pest Prevention will provide detailed instructions on what to do before your scheduled Bed Bug treatment in the following document.
+Preparation involves providing adequate access to your unit or property for cleaning and post-treatment recommendations.
+We understand that appropriate preparation can be challenging to achieve quickly and that senior citizens or disabled individuals may need additional assistance and time considerations For the Bed Bug Pest Control service.

-Please note: Imperial Pest Prevention will not be able to guarantee any Bed Bug Pest Control treatment to any structure that has not met the preparations that follow in this instructional document.
+Please note: Imperial Pest Prevention will not guarantee any Bed Bug Pest Control treatment to any structure that has not met the preparations in this instructional document.

 PACKING AND FURNITURE PREPARATION

-All furniture should be pulled away from the walls and baseboards at least 2 feet.
-It is common for items that could potentially provide hiding places for bed bugs, such as bookcases and desks, be emptied of their contents, and remain empty for treatment.
-Items previously-stored in sealed containers may remain unopened.
+All furniture should be removed from the walls and baseboards at least 2 feet.
+It is common for items that could provide hiding places for bed bugs, such as bookcases and desks, to empty their contents and remain empty for treatment.
+Items previously stored in sealed containers may remain unopened.

-1. Lift mattresses and box springs out of the bed frame and stand them up against a wall.
+1. Lift mattresses and box springs from the bed frame and stand them against a wall.

-2. Empty closets of remaining (un-laundered) items and stored items, placing them in plastic bags, and moving them to the center of the living room.
+2. Empty closets of remaining (un-laundered) items and stored items, place them in plastic bags and move them to the living room center.

 3. Remove contents from dressers and nightstands so that the interiors may be treated.
 Items should be placed in plastic bags and moved to the center of the living room.

-4. Remove books from shelving and place them in boxes in the center of the living room.
+4. Remove books from the shelving and place them in boxes in the living room center.

-5. Remove all pictures, mirrors, and hanging items from the walls so that they may be inspected for treatment.
+5. Remove all pictures, mirrors, and hanging items from the walls so we may inspect them before treatment.

 6. Open any sleeper sofas, futons, or convertible beds for treatment.

-Please note: All homes or apartment/condo units that are noted to have excess clutter will NOT be treated.
-A thorough and successful Bed Bug treatment cannot be achieved while there are excess clutter and untidiness in the home.
-Once the clutter has been removed your Bed Bug treatment can be rendered.
+Please note: All homes or apartment/condo units with excess clutter will NOT be treated.
+A thorough and successful Bed Bug treatment cannot be achieved while excess clutter and an untidy home.
+Once the clutter has been removed, your Bed Bug treatment can be rendered.

-Everything that can be laundered, should be laundered and placed in clean/new plastic bags or plastic containers and sealed prior to the Bed Bug treatment.
-The list of items that should be included in laundering are listed at the end of this document and include such items as drapes, stuffed animals, bed skirts, etc.
+Everything that can be laundered should be laundered and placed in clean/new plastic bags or plastic containers and sealed before the Bed Bug treatment.
+The list of items that should be laundered is at the end of this document and includes drapes, stuffed animals, bed skirts, etc.

-1. Launder all items (including linens and bedding) according to the manufacturer's label, however, whenever possible use the highest allowable heat settings in both the washer and drier.
+1. Launder all items (including linens and bedding) according to the manufacturer's label; however, use the highest allowable heat settings in the washer and drier.
 Temperatures reaching 140 degrees (or above) have been proven to kill all stages of bed bug development.

-2. Bags used to transport laundry prior to the washing/drying cycles should never be reused and should be discarded outside of the property after transportation.
-All clean items should be placed in new bags, sealed tightly, and remain sealed during the treatment process.
+2. Bags used to transport laundry before the washing/drying cycles should never be reused and discarded outside the property after transportation.
+All clean items should be placed in new bags and sealed tightly during treatment.

-3. Items that cannot be washed but that can be dried in the dryer at a high heat temperature should be for a minimum of 30 minutes.
+3. items that cannot be washed but dried in the dryer at a high heat temperature should be for a minimum of 30 minutes.
 Discard debris collected in the lint trap after each cycle.

 4. Items that cannot be laundered should be taken to the dry cleaner.

-The mechanical removal of bed bugs by vacuuming thoroughly is an important part of preparing for treatment.
-The use of a crevice attachment is imperative to access bed bugs hiding inside mattress seams, furniture interiors, baseboards, and any place that could accommodate them.
+The mechanical removal of bed bugs by vacuuming is essential to preparing for treatment.
+A crevice attachment is imperative to access bed bugs hiding inside mattress seams, furniture interiors, baseboards, and any place that could accommodate them.

 4. Discard all vacuum bags immediately after each use